tpoisot/ms_abc_networks/ms/ms.md

 in networks, a situation that is actually quite ubiquitous [@poisot_cff;
 @williams_bmc].

-{==need for better transition==}

-The joint distribution ofthe $\lambda$ and $c$ parameters (\autoref{parameters}) reveals two possible "states" for networks to occupy;
-either $c$ is close to 0 and $\lambda$ is large, or $c$ is close to 1 and $\lambda$ is low.
+Yet the values of $\lambda$ and $c$ are not independent, since they ultimately affect the same process, that is the probability of the incipient species losing its ancestor's interactions.
+Understanding the dynamics of interactions throughout evolution therefore requires to investigate these parameters joint distribution.
+This reveals two possible "states" for networks to occupy (\autoref{parameters}); either $c$ is close to 0 and $\lambda$ is large, or $c$ is close to 1 and $\lambda$ is low.
 There exists a continuum across these two endpoints, alongside which different types of networks fall.
-Herbivory and pollination tend to have both low values of $c$, and low to high values of $\lambda$;
+Herbivory and pollination tend to have both low values of $c$, and low to high values of
-parasitism networks have low values of $\lambda$ and low-to-high values of
+$\lambda$; parasitism networks have low values of $\lambda$ and low-to-high values of $c$.
-$c$.
 Other types of networks (seed dispersal, bacteriophagy) do not show a strong signal as to their position alongside this gradient.

 !{parameters}